 This year, while following the workshop handmade paper making in Mino, I made a lantern for the Mino Washi Akari Art Festival.
 You can view my lantern 'Mirai' in the photo below: the box-shaped lantern.

-During the Mino Washi Akari Art Festival, visitors could also view all paper lanterns made by past participants of the Mino Artist in Residence.
+Mino AiRDuring the Mino Washi Akari Art Festival, visitors could also view all paper lanterns made by past participants of the Mino Artist in Residence.
 I made the green-and-white rectangle lantern 'Outside' in 2013 as part of the Mino Paper Art Village (Artist in Residence) project.
-You can view that lantern here.
+You can view this lantern here.

 The history of Mino Washi paper goes back 1300 years.
 It was admired for its beauty, strength and softness.
 During the Edo period Mino Washi became a luxury and was being used for sliding doors.